 You can hover over a bar on the chart to view the number of unique authors or displayable posts it represents.
 You can click a bar on the chart to view the content or authors it includes.

 You can adjust the engagement time frame and sort by impression, interaction, or conversion counts.
-You can also click on an advocate to display all of the advocate's posts and detailed data for each piece of content.
+You can also click on an author to display all of the author's posts and detailed data for each piece of content.

-The Advocates Breakdown by Channel section, shown here, compares the total amount of content per channel.
-This section's chart visually displays which social channels your advocates are using, such as Facebook or YouTube.
+The Channels section compares the total amount of content per channel.
+This section's chart visually displays which social channels your authors are using, such as Facebook or YouTube.
 The custom channel represents content submitted through direct upload, such as when a user uploads a photo or video through a submission URL or PIE message.

 In this example, most content comes from Instagram, followed by Twitter.

-To export the report to PDF, click the printer icon in the top-right corner of the dashboard.
-This will generate and download a PDF of the report dashboard.
+To export the dashboard to PDF, click the printer icon in the top-right corner of the dashboard.
+This will generate and download a PDF of the dashboard dashboard.

-You can also export data from specific report elements.
-If the arrow displays when you hover over an individual report element, you can export the element.
+You can also export data from specific dashboard elements.
+If the arrow displays when you hover over an individual dashboard element, you can export the element.
 Click the arrow and select a format option from the Download As list.
 Available formats are PDF in either portrait or landscape orientation, Excel XLS, CSV, and raw data (CSV).